FAQ

 Attendees are responsible for keeping their campsites clean and packing out all waste at the end of the event.
 Please keep this in mind as you prepare for the event.
 Buy quality camping equipment that will last and remove packaging from equipment and food before you come on site.

-Please read more about our Sustainability Educational Series.
+Learn more through our Sustainability Educational Series.

 Part of the fun of Bass Coast Festival is camping on site.
 Your festival ticket includes access to spacious camping areas in Campgrounds B + C. Most attendees camp in tents.
 In most areas you can camp with your vehicle and RVs are permitted, however, there are no RV hookups on site.
 RVs rental companies cannot drop off rentals prior to guests arrival or at all.
 Guests must accompany RV rentals through ticket scanning and security search at the gates.